raku-community-modules/App-InstallerMaker-WiX/README.md

     # Rakudo repository for some reason, since these are actually used to do a
     # checkout in the git repositories.
     versions:
-        - moar: 2017.02
+        - moar: 2024.10
-        - nqp: 2017.02
+        - nqp: 2024.10
-        - rakudo: 2017.02
+        - rakudo: 2024.10

-    # The installation target location (currently Perl 6 is not relocatable).
+    # The installation target location (currently Raku is not relocatable).
     install-location: C:\MyApplication

     # The application to install (will be passed to `zef install`), so you can
     # actually list multiple things here if you wish.)
 You can also pass a path
-    # if the project is not in the Perl 6 module ecosystem.
+    # if the project is not in the Raku module ecosystem.
     application: App::MyGloriousApplication

     # The name of the MSI file to generate.
 Optional; default is output.msi.